aashabtwo/Computer-Programming-Lab/README.md

 ```

 ### Issue 2: Capturing submission outputs
-'exec' command returns only the last line
+'exec' command returns only the last line.
-use 'shell_exec' instead
+Use 'shell_exec' instead